Skip to main content

 Important

 All calculations are strictly integer calculations.
-That means that if a float or decimal variable is ever produced it will be converted to an int.
-Also divisions are always floor divisions!
+That means that if a float or decimal variable is ever produced, it will be converted to an int.
+Also, divisions are always floor divisions!

-Use istr as str
+Use istr as a string

 We should realize that istrs are in fact strings.

-In order to concatenate two istrs (or an istr and a str), we cannot use the + operator (remember four + five is istr('9')).
+To concatenate two istrs (or an istr and a str), we cannot use the + operator (remember four + five is istr('9')).

-In order to concatenate istrs, we use the or operator (|).
+To concatenate strings, we use the or operator (|).
 So

 four | five